 Most boards also like to wait until their annual general meeting (AGM) before appointing / electing people to the board.
 The majority of AGMs happen in October and November each year, so keep that in mind about when to start your active board search or if you’re starting to get a little impatient with a board you have begun engaging with.

-As you can see, starting a board career takes some considerable forethought, effort, risk-taking, and commitment.
-The rewards are plentiful though and I encourage you to start your board career on the right foot.
+As you can see, knowing how to get on a board of directors takes some considerable forethought, effort, risk-taking, and commitment.
+The rewards are plentiful though and we encourage you to start your board career on the right foot.